sharetribe/flex-docs/src/docs/ftw-introduction/introducing-ftw-x/index.md

 ---
-title: FTW combined template
+title: Introduction to the Sharetribe Web Template
 slug: ftw
 updated: 2022-10-20
 category: ftw-introduction
 ingress:
-  This article introduces the FTW combined template and what's different compared to FTW-daily, FTW-hourly and FTW-product.
+  This article introduces the Sharetribe Web template and what's different compared to FTW-daily, FTW-hourly and FTW-product.
 published: true
 ---